Donating organs: Who decides

 You can appoint more than one nominee.
 In that case, the standard rule is that your nominees all have to consent together in order for their consent to be valid, but that an objection from any one of them will count as a valid objection and prevent organ donation going ahead.
 However, you can specify different rules about this when you nominate them – for example, you can decide that any one of them can validly consent or object, or you can decide that any consent or objection has to be by all of them to be valid.

 People under 16 can’t choose a nominee.
 If you’re under 16 when you die, your parents or guardians will make decisions about organ donation.

 Note: Any person to whom you’ve given an enduring power of attorney won’t have power to make decisions about organ donation after you die.
 This is because the attorney’s powers come to an end on your death.
-For more details see the chapter “Decision making and powers of attorney”.
+For more details, see: “Decision making and powers of attorney”.

 Third level: Decision by immediate family/whānau

 If you hadn’t made any decision (and hadn’t appointed a nominee, or your nominee isn’t available), then the doctors will need general agreement among your immediate family to be able to go ahead with organ donation.
 The consent is given by a single member of your immediate family on behalf of the rest of the family – that person has to do everything that’s reasonably practicable to consult with and get general agreement from family members who represent all the different interests of the immediate family.
 That family member then can only consent (or object) on the immediate family’s behalf if he or she believes on reasonable grounds that all immediate family members agree with this – or would agree if they were consulted personally.